dnlbowers/modern-buddhism/README.md

 ### **Community Page Content:**

 * Begins by explaining the terminology used in the hero image quote.
 This explanation then introduces the NKT's international community and their goal to achieve the accessibility of Buddha's teachings to people worldwide.
-* This sections includes and image of the NKT's first ever temple.
+* This section includes an image of the NKT's first-ever temple.

 ![Community page top section](assets/readme/screenshots/community-initial-content.jpg)

-* The user is presented two methods to connect directly with the international community and further their experience of Modern Buddhism.
+* The user is presented with two methods to connect directly with the international community and further their experience of Modern Buddhism.

 ![Community page articles split on larger screen sizes](assets/readme/screenshots/community-split-articles.jpg)

-* Smaller screen sizes show the section "Ways To Connect In Person" as a single column with the articles stacked one above the other and no background to ensure a better user experience.
+* Smaller screen sizes show the section "Ways To Connect In-Person" as a single column with the articles stacked one above the other and no background to ensure a better user experience.

 ![Community page articles split on smaller screen sizes](assets/readme/screenshots/community-smaller-screens.jpg)

 ### **Contact Page Content**

-* Reiterates ways to reach out to the New Kadampa Tradition in the user's local area and refers them back to the ways to connect section on the community page.
+* Reiterates ways to reach out to the New Kadampa Tradition in the user's local area and refers them to the ways to connect section on the community page.
-* User is offered a way for the user to contact me as the site author should they wish to discuss the subject matter further.
+* User is offered a way to contact me as the site author should they wish to discuss the subject matter further.
 This section includes a short biography about me and my experience in the NKT.
 * Form used has three required fields.
-    * The first two are name and email so that I know who is sending the request and to where I should return the appropriate response.
+    * The first two are name and email, so I know who has sent the communication and where to respond appropriately.
-    * The third required field are the two radio buttons which are both linked via the attribute value name="mailing_list".
-The user must select one of these options to click submit and cannot select both.
+    * The third required field is the two radio buttons linked via the attribute value name="mailing_list".
+The user must select one of these options to click submit and cannot choose both.
-* In between these required fields is an optional textarea so the user can choose to send me a message.
+* In between these required fields is an optional text area so the user can choose to send me a message.
-* In addition to the afore mentioned pointer: cursor; feature when hovering over any anchor element on the site the submit button also have a shimmer effect as feedback when the user hovers their cursor over it.
+* The submit button has a shimmer effect as feedback when the user hovers the pointer over it.

-*Note: This from doesn't function to gather any data, it was created with a GET request to call a feedback page.
+*Note: This form doesn't function to gather any data; it was created with a GET request to call a feedback page.
 The submit button then triggers the GET request to load the form feedback page outlined later in the readme.
 This feature is to simulate a real functional form only.*

 ![Contact page content](assets/readme/screenshots/contact-page-content.jpg)

 ### **Form Feedback Page Content**
-* This page was created to mimic the effect of actually submitting a form.
+* I created this page to mimic the effect of actually submitting a form.
-* Text alignment on this page is set to center as with so little text it looked odd using the same as the other pages which are set to justify on smaller screens and left on larger ones.
+* I centered the text alignment on this page.
+I set the alignment to justify on all other pages on smaller screens and left on larger screens.
+I made this decision because of the lack of text on the form feedback page.
+Matching the alignment to the other pages looked out of place.
-* Since filling in the form suggests the user is interest in learning more I have included a longer feature video about the tradition here. *Note: Originally I had wanted to use this on the home page but due to the length of the video I deemed it to long for an introduction.
-There is no auto play on the videos so the user can choose whether they want to engage with the video or not.*
+* Since filling in the form suggests the user is interested in learning more, I have included a longer feature video about the tradition here. *Note: Originally, I had wanted to use this on the home page, but due to the length of the video, I deemed it too long for an introduction.
+There is no autoplay on the videos, so the user can choose whether they want to engage with the video or not.*
-* Link included within the content to take the user back to the real contact page.
-This is in case they wanted to look at the ways to contact a local meditation center, send an additional message, or sign up to the mailing list.
+* Link included within the content to take the user back to the initial contact page, in case they wanted to look at the ways to contact a local meditation center, send an additional message, or sign up to the mailing list.

 ![Form feedback content](assets/readme/screenshots/form-feedback-content.jpg)